 No allowance for non-ill health early retirements has been made in determining the results of the valuation, on the basis that the costs arising will be met by additional contributions.
 Allowance for ill health retirements has been included in each employer's contribution rate, on the basis of the method and assumptions set out in the report.

-Signature: M. Doman •

-Name: Michelle Doman Mark Wilson
+Name Michelle Doman Mark Wilson

-Qualification: Fellow of the Institute and Faculty of Actuaries Fellow of the Institute and Faculty of Actuaries
+Qualification Fellow of the Institute and Faculty of Actuaries

-Date of signing: 30 Marc h 2023
+Date 30 March 2023

 Appendix H

 Schedule to the Rates and Adjustments Certificate dated 30 March 2023